wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 2.1 =
+* An attempted fix for those experiencing problems with the new drag and drop facility
+* Others reported problems with a blank space above their pages, this should fix this too
+* Apologies for the inconvenience everyone

 = 2.0 =
 * Note: this update will require a moment's configuration to reinstate your share buttons